 Neutral — No opinion.
 Essentially disables SPF checking.

-This is the most common SPF problem for businesses that use multiple email services.
+This is the most common SPF problem for businesses that use several email services.
 For example:

 v=spf1 include:_spf.google.com include:sendgrid.net include:mailchimp.com include:spf.protection.outlook.com include:servers.mcsv.net include:amazonses.com include:zendesk.com include:spf.freshdesk.com a mx -all